EL-BID/CACAO/README.md

     docker-compose up --build -d

+The commands above will deploy the full stack of CACAO, which requires a minimum of 32 GB and some extra configurations.
+If you intend to run a quick deployment just for trying CACAO in a local environment (i.e. not to be exposed to the Internet), you may try the following command instead:

+    docker-compose -f demo.yml up --build -d

+The previous command line will deploy only one instance of ElasticSearch (in spite of the default 3 instances), will not start the 'proxy' component (which means it will be less secure, with a self-signed invalid SSL certificate) and the exposed HTTPS port will be 8888.

 It's also possible to build specific modules using MAVEN under development environment, running the following command inside the corresponding module.

     mvn install